 Ice cream is something one should enjoy making at home.
-The different combinations, the fun of adding your favourite flavours and the excitement of eating a freshly churned batch of creamy goodness is indescribable.
+The different combinations, the fun of adding your favourite flavours and the excitement of eating a freshly churned batch of creamy goodness are indescribable.

-Serve it with a brandy snap, with fresh fruit or simply on its own.
+Serve it with a brandy snap, with fresh fruit, or simply on its own.
 It is divine.

 3 egg yolks, beaten in a bowl until smooth

 1 1/2 cups full milk